AkumaNZ/ChessBotPy/README.md

 # ChessBotPy

-ChessBotPy is an interface between certain chess sites, such as Lichess or Chess.com and a chess engine, such as Brainfish (a variation of Stockfish).
+ChessBotPy is an interface between Lichess.org and a chess engine, such as Stockfish.
 The basic operation of this bot is very simple:

 1. A browser userscript tracks your chess game, and sends all the moves to the python program through a websocket.